femtomc/Jaynes.jl/docs/src/concepts.md

           val  = true
 ```

 One simple question arises: what exactly does this _distribution over choice maps_ look like in a mathematical sense?
+The distribution looks something like this:

+$P(x)$

 ## Programming the distribution over choice maps